goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - If average performance is +5.5: $A_A = +4.5$, $A_B = -4.5$
 - Result: Increase A's probability, decrease B's probability ✓

-**The key insight**: Even when both trajectories have positive rewards, the advantage function correctly identifies which one is relatively better!
+Even when both trajectories have positive rewards, the advantage function correctly identifies which one is relatively better!

-**Zero-Centered Learning**

 In deep learning, we want input features to be zero-centered.
 The advantage function does exactly this for our rewards: